ir-g/ir-g.github.io/_posts/2015-07-01-the-right-to-be-forgotten-is-wrong-and-here-is-why.markdown

 ---
 layout: post
-title:  "The Right to be forgotten is wrong, and here is why"
+title:  The Right to be forgotten
+description: Censored search
 date:   2015-07-01T14:04:54.942Z
 ---